 - A. Commercial transportation (air, taxi, rental car, etc.) provided that no air transportation shall be by first class unless authorized by the Appointing Authority and that reimbursement for travel which includes more than one destination visited for State purposes and non-State purposes be in an amount equal to the cost of the air fare only to those destinations visited for State purposes. - B. Meals including tax and a reasonable gratuity.
 Medical specialists shall be reimbursed for meals under the following conditions: - 1.
 Breakfast.
-Breakfast reimbursements may be claimed if the medical specialist leaves home before 6:00 a.m. or is away from home overnight. - 2.
-Lunch.
-Lunch reimbursements may be claimed if the medical specialist is in travel status more than 35 miles away from his/her normal office or is away from home overnight. - 3.
+Breakfast reimbursements may be claimed if the medical specialist leaves his/her temporary or permanent work location before 6:00 a.m. or is away from home overnight. - Lunch.
+Lunch reimbursements may be claimed if the medical specialist is in travel status more than thirty-five (35) miles away from his/her temporary or permanent work location or is away from home overnight. - 3.
 Dinner.
-Dinner reimbursements may be claimed if the medical specialist cannot return home until after 7:00 p.m. or is away from home overnight. - 4.
+Dinner reimbursements may be claimed only if the medical specialist is away from his/her temporary or permanent work location after 7:00 p.m. or is away from home overnight. - 4.
 Reimbursement Amount.
 Except for the metropolitan areas listed below, the maximum reimbursement for meals including tax and gratuity shall be:

-Breakfast \$7.00
+Breakfast \$9.00

-Lunch \$9.00
+Lunch \$11.00

-Dinner \$15.00
+Dinner \$16.00